William Rothenstein: Royal College of Art

 Rothenstein was principal of the Royal College of Art from 1920 to 1935, where he encouraged figures including Edward Burra, Evelyn Dunbar, U Ba Nyan and Henry Moore.
 Moore was later to write that Rothenstein "gave me the feeling that there was no barrier, no limit to what a young provincial student could get to be and do".
 Rothenstein was a master of lobbying and advocacy for his students, notably when, thanks to his efforts, Edward Bawden and Eric Ravilious were commissioned to paint a mural in the dining room of Morley College.
 After being appointed, he introduced greater informality and was permitted to appoint practising artists, including Paul Nash and Edward Johnston as visiting lecturers.
 In due course, those students who built successful careers were invited back to the college to lecture.

 Writer

 Rothenstein wrote several critical books and pamphlets, including Goya (1900; the first English monograph on the artist), A Plea for a Wider Use of Artists & Craftsmen (1916) and Whither Painting (1932).
 During the 1930s he published three volumes of memoirs: Men and Memories, Vol I and II and Since Fifty.
 Men and Memories Volume I includes anecdotes about Oscar Wilde and many other friends of Rothenstein's, including Max Beerbohm, James Whistler, Paul Verlaine, Edgar Degas, and John Singer Sargent.

 Recognition

 Rothenstein was knighted in the New Year Honours in 1931.
-Rabindranath Tagore dedicated his Nobel Prize winner poetry collection Gitanjali to William Rothenstein.
+Rabindranath Tagore, a Nobel Prize winner, dedicated his famous poetry collection Gitanjali to William Rothenstein.

 In 2011 the BBC and the Public Catalogue Foundation began cataloguing all of his paintings in public ownership online.